hbhu1/Xploitz/README.md

 Please be mindful of others, and enjoy learning. :)

 ## Disclosure
 Unless otherwise noted, all vendors have been notified of the current vulnerability and authorized disclosure, or notified of a vulnerability in the past and were unresponsive.
 I believe it is the responsibility of vendors to respond to bug disclosures in a timely fashion, and inform those who disclosed it in a timely fashion.

-My personal policy is: If a vendor was unresponsive to bug disclosures in the past, there is no assumption they will be responsive in the future.
-Therefore, the vendor will only be contacted 48 hours prior to the vulnerability being subject to disclosure unless there is a vendor policy specifically stating otherwise.